dme86/dme86.github.io/_posts/2024-03-05-Why-I-Continue-to-Advocate-for-CentOS-Stream-in-Production-Environments.md

 ---

-A few years ago, there was considerable discussion surrounding Red Hat's transition of CentOS, which, according to insights shared by industry experts on platforms such as Reddit, was perceived as a shift towards an unstable development-oriented rolling-release model.
+A few years ago, there was considerable discussion surrounding Red Hat's transition of CentOS, which, according to insights shared by "industry experts" on platforms such as Reddit, was perceived as a shift towards an unstable development-oriented rolling-release model.
 It is possible that you encountered similar information and, perhaps, acted upon the advice of professionals who expressed their opinions online.

 This narrative reflects the state of CentOS prior to the aforementioned transformation: